byceps/byceps/docs/installation_native/byceps-config-file.rst

 To run BYCEPS, a configuration file is required.
 Those usually reside in :file:`config/`.

-There are two examples, :file:`development.toml.example` and :file:`production.toml.example`, that you can use as a base for your specific configuration.
+There are two examples, :file:`config.toml.example-development` and :file:`config.toml.example-production`, that you can use as a base for your specific configuration.

 For starters, create a copy of the development example file to adjust as we go along:

 .. code-block:: sh

-    $ cp config/development.toml.example config/development.toml
+    $ cp config/config.toml.example-development config/development.toml

 Set a Secret Key